neoul/programming-note/docs/rust.md

 - All letters of function names and variables are lowercase and underscores (`_`) separate words.
 - A set of parentheses and curly brackets are followed to the function name.
 - In function signatures, you must declare the type of each parameter that you want to input.
+- The function returns a concrete type: The Rust compiler needs to know how much space every function's return type requires.

 ```rust
 fn main() {